matievisthekat/poopmap-bio/README.md

-# poopmap-bio-action
+# PoopMap Bio
-Include your poops from PoopMap in your bio
+Include your poops from PoopMap in your GitHub bio